kaitlinw/Project-1-Tic-Tac-Toe/README.md

 ### Cool Tech
 Researching a theme, I stumbled across a start field background that looked really really cool.
 Apart from simply loving the visual effect, after playing around with the code from codepen, I found a way to speed it up and also change the colours or make the dots become emojis.
 A very fun idea but dots were the more stylistic choice for the game.
 Nonetheless, changing these elements of the background truly set the scene for what was ambitiously name "Extreme Mode".
-Tic Tac Toe can only become so extreme, however this
+Tic Tac Toe can only become so extreme, however I believe this feature successfully achieves this.

 ### Lessons learned